Wheel Alignment Austin, TX

 - Assessment of the steering and suspension components

-- Comparison of your tire alignment to automobile manufacturer guidelines
+- Comparison of your tire alignment to your car’s manufacturer guidelines

-Lamb’s Tire & Automotive offers quality Wheel Alignment in Austin, TX
+Lamb’s Tire & Automotive Offers Quality Car Alignments in Austin, TX

-Our auto repair mechanics can also inspect for steering and suspension concerns, as well as drive-line complications.
+Our auto repair mechanics can also inspect your vehicle for steering and suspension concerns, as well as drive-line complications.
 Visit us to have our certified technicians provide you with a dependable wheel alignment.
-Call us soon to arrange your next Wheel Alignment in conjunction with your other Austin, TX auto repair services.
+Call us soon to arrange your next wheel alignment in conjunction with your other auto repair services in Austin, TX .
 Lamb’s Tire & Automotive is thrilled to be your local auto repair center and provider of tires in Austin, TX.

 Frequently Asked Questions